Chris-Grover/AWS-Labs/s3-static-site-lab/Notes.md

 5. Accessed site using the public endpoint

 ## Screenshots:
-See the 'screenshots/' folder for step-by-step images
+See the 'screenshots/' folder for step-by-step images.
+These are reference screenshots from the video I followed to complete the lab.
+I'll include my own step-by-step screenshots in future labs.